Ficool

 I couldn't shake the feeling of amazement that had settled over me.
 I had made a friend, a real friend.
 It was a concept I hadn't entertained much in my young life.
 I mean, I wasn't entirely friendless.
 Some classmates exchanged words with me during school hours, but none of those interactions had ever transcended the classroom.

 With a sigh, I sank against the pillows, feeling utterly powerless in the face of my illness.
-The world outside continued to buzz with activity, 'Hey!
-Wait for me!'
+The world outside continued to buzz with activity.

-a Cruel reminder of the adventures I was missing out on.
+A cruel reminder of the adventures I was missing out on.

 Each movement sent waves of pain radiating through my body.